 The Company owns 100% of the outstanding common securities of three business trusts that issued corporation-obligated mandatorily redeemable preferred capital securities to third-party investors.
 The trusts used the proceeds from the issuance of their preferred capital securities and common securities (collectively referred to as "capital securities" to buy floating rate junior subordinated debentures issued by the Company.
 The debentures are the trusts' only assets and interest payments from the debentures finance the distributions paid on the capital securities.
 Distributions are payable quarterly at a rate per annum equal to the interest rate being earned by the trusts on the debentures held by the trusts.
 The capital securities are subject to mandatory redemption, in whole or in part, upon repayment of the debentures.
 The Company has entered into agreement which fully and unconditionally guarantees the capital securities subject to terms of the guarantee.
 Although for accounting presentation the trust preferred securities are presented as long-term debt, the outstanding balance qualifies as additional Tier I capital subject to certain limitations.
-The following table provides details on the debentures as of December 31, 2015:
+The following table provides details on the debentures as of December 31, 2016 and 2015:

-Principal Interest Year of Amount included in Additional Tier Amount Rate Maturity I Capital First Citizens (TN) Statutory Trust III \$5,155 2.33% 2035 \$5,155 First Citizens (TN) Statutory Trust IV 5,155 2.26% 2037 5,155 Southern Heritage Statutory Trust I 5,155 2.56% 2034 3,796
+Principal Amount Interest Rate Year of Maturity Amount included in Additional Tier I Capital As of December 31, 2016: First Citizens (TN) Statutory Trust III \$5,155 2.66% 2035 \$5,155 First Citizens (TN) Statutory Trust IV 5,155 2.60% 2037 5,155 Southern Heritage Statutory Trust I 5,155 2.90% 2035 5,155 As of December 31, 2015: First Citizens (TN) Statutory Trust III \$5,155 2.33% 2035 \$5,155 First Citizens (TN) Statutory Trust IV 5,155 2.26% 2037 5,155 Southern Heritage Statutory Trust I 5,155 2.56% 2037 5,155